Hey folks, I may have spoken too soon on this dynamic scoring business.

 I want to spread the Scott Walker stuff out.

-Uh and by the let me make something very clear.
+And let me make something very clear.

-As per usual, I don't endorse, particularly this far out.
+I don't endorse, particularly this far out.

 I mean, we don't even have any real official candidates here.

-Hey, you better be careful.
+No, hey, you better be careful.

-My my point about Scott Walker is I thought what everybody out there, I thought all of you were so upset about.
+My point about Scott Walker is I thought what everybody out there, I thought all of you were so upset about.

 I know I have been.

-And when it's done, using conservatism with the right candidate done the right way, it wins.
+And when it's done using conservatism with the right candidate done the right way, it wins.

 And the Republican Party's not even interested in that, as we've documented and discussed.

-My only point about Scott Walker is if you want to beat back the left, there's a guy that's done it.
+My only point about Scott Walker is: if you want to beat back the left, there's a guy that's done it.

 And he's done it against all odds.

-Is to restore this country and beat back the left and their desired transformation of this country.
+And I thought that's why we were all here: to restore this country and beat back the left and their desired transformation of this country.

 And Scott Walker has shown how to do it in the belly of the beast.